Projects

 Some of the projects ongoing in the lab

-How can AR assist people with low vision?
+How can AR assist people with low vision in museums?

 We are developing new application in which augmented reality glasses (i.e., Hololens) can be used to assist people with low vision in tasks like mobility and shopping.
 This is a collaboration with Dr. Joel Lanir.